imteekay/machine-learning-research/machine-learning.md

 ### Linear Regression

 - [ ] How a linear regression behaves
   - Illustration of a graph
   - Equation
   - What do we use to estimates the βs?

+### Logistic Regression

+- [ ] How a logistic regression behaves
+  - Illustration of a graph
+  - Equation
+  - What do we use to estimates the βs?

+### Multiple Logistic Regression

+- [ ] How a multiple logistic regression behaves
+  - Illustration of a graph
+  - Equation
+  - What do we use to estimates the βs?